Waste Reduction Services: Why Reducing Plastic Garbage May Save The Planet 🌏

 - Recycle as much plastic as possible.
 And, of course, other waste reduction programmes.

-- Sign up to ideas like The Last Straw.
+- Sign up for ideas like The Last Straw.

-- Lobby companies and government to stop using plastic.
+- Lobby companies and the government to stop using plastic.

 - Always seek alternatives like truly compostable plastic bags, etc.